Charles Rodman Campbell: Imprisonment and work release

 During his stint serving his concurrent sentences in the Washington State Reformatory, Campbell accumulated several disciplinary infractions, including possessing homemade liquor he had illicitly brewed using yeast stolen from the prison kitchen; raping at least two fellow inmates and threatening murder if one of the victims reported the rape; and physically assaulting other inmates, including one incident in which the victim needed treatment for head injuries.

-Campbell also began having sex with a female prison substance abuse counselor, who was later fired for this illicit relationship.
+Campbell also began having sex with a prison substance abuse counselor and former nun, who was later fired for this illicit relationship.
 In October 1982, the counselor gave birth to a son fathered by Campbell.

 In January 1979, a prison psychologist completed a psychological review of Campbell, concluding that Campbell was drawn to conflict, exhibited multiple antisocial tendencies, had no regard for others, and "[had] declared war on society, all of whom he regards as mindless nitwits who are getting theirs and are now out to get him."
 The psychological review also stated Campbell was "[blithely] uncaring of others, conscienceless, malevolently intolerable of the social order which imprisons him, and [was] imminently harmful to all who directly or indirectly capture his attention or interest".

 Despite his prison disciplinary infractions and his psychological report, the Washington State Parole Board waived Campbell's mandatory sentence in June 1981, thus making him eligible to be downgraded to minimum-security custodial status as he awaited a May 1983 parole hearing date.
 In October 1981, Campbell was placed in a work release facility in Monroe, Washington.
 Sometime between December 25, 1981, and January 4, 1982, Campbell's ex-wife accused him of temporarily leaving his work release to rape her.
 Following the closure of his original work release program in Monroe, Campbell was transferred to another program in Everett, Washington, on February 24, 1982, where he committed four additional disciplinary infractions in his first 30 days.